JJDHooghiem/enksrf/README.md

 ### python api

-clone the repository and cd into the main directory Build with
+Clone the repository and cd into the main directory.
+Build with
 ```sh
 pip install .
 ```
-or use
+Sometimes the blas library has a different name then te one specified in the `setup.py`.
+If needed, change the name corresponding to the blas library you want to link to.
+Using pip will install this as a site-package.

+The following will result in the same build, but won't install it as an importable python site-package.
 ```
 python setup.py build
 ```